-In accordance with ASX Listing Rule 5.21.5, governance of Medusa's Mineral Resources and Ore Reserves development and management activities is a key responsibility of the Executive Management of the Company.
+Under ASX Listing Rule 5.21.5, governance of the Company's Mineral Resources and Ore Reserves development and management activities is a key responsibility of the Executive Management of the Company.

-Independent geological and mine engineering consultants to Medusa oversee reviews and technical evaluations of the estimates and evaluate these with reference to actual physicals, costs and performance measures.
+Independent geological and mine engineering consultants to the Company oversee reviews and technical evaluations of the estimates and evaluate these with reference to actual physicals, costs and performance measures.
 The evaluation process also draws upon internal skill sets in operational and project management, ore processing and commercial/financial areas of the business.

 Mr James Llorca (in consultation with nominated industry consultants) is responsible for monitoring the planning, prioritisation and progress of exploratory and resource definition drilling programs across the Company and the estimation and reporting of resources and reserves.
-These definition activities are conducted within a framework of quality assurance and quality control protocols covering aspects including drill hole siting, sample collection, sample preparation and analysis as well as sample and data security.
+These definition activities are conducted within a framework of quality assurance and quality control protocols covering aspects including drill hole siting, sample collection, sample preparation and analysis, and sample and data security.